CEU Cardinal Herrera University

 CEU UCH offers degrees in English (Bachelor's degrees in architecture, veterinary medicine, dentistry, medicine, pharmacy, nursing studies and Gastronomy and Culinary Management), in French (Médecine Vétérinaire) and in Spanish.
 It boasts three modern campuses in Alfara del Patriarca (12 km from Valencia), Elche (Alicante) and Castellón.
-CEU UCH currently provides high-quality teaching to over 9,250 students from all over the world, with 35% of its students being international.
+CEU UCH currently provides teaching to over 9,250 students from all over the world, with 35% of its students being international.

 International rankings place CEU UCH at the top of the 23 Spanish private universities, rankings like Shanghai Jiao Tong University's Academic Ranking of World Universities (ARWU) placed CEU UCH the second Spanish private university, after the University of Navarra, in terms of research in 2013.
 In 2014 U-Multirank, a new global university ranking financed by the EU which assesses the performance of more than 850 higher education institutions worldwide, placed CEU-UCH as the tenth European university in agreement to regional involvement, scientific productivity and international orientation.
 THE World University Rankings 2021 and 2022 have included CEU among the best universities in the world.